Capstone Seminar for Graduate Students

 Taking the capstone as part of a learning community will help you better understand the research process, and overcome the obstacles you inevitably face in moving from your research proposal (prospectus) to the finished product.

-This FAQ is complex, and there is not one answer for every student.
-If you think you might be interested in writing a thesis, contact your advisor as early as possible.
+This FAQ is complex, as there is not one answer for every student.
+If you think you might be interested in writing a thesis, contact your faculty advisor as early as possible.
+Students interested in pursuing a thesis must have a cumulative UCCS GPA of 3.50 or higher.